fbpx

 Introduced with the Treasury Laws Amendment (Better Targeted Superannuation Concessions and Other Measures) Bill 2023, the bill imposes a tax rate of 15 per cent for superannuation earnings corresponding to the percentage of an individual’s superannuation balance that exceeds $3 million for an income year.
 Referred to Committee 7 December 2023.
 Senate Economics Legislation Committee report tabled 10 May 2024.
 The committee recommended the passage of the Bills.

-Status of legislation: Before the House of Representatives.
-Second reading debated 16 May 2024.
+Status of legislation: Before the Senate.
+Second reading moved 10 October 2024.

 Superannuation (Objective) Bill 2023